Disclosure: This post contains affiliate links and I may earn a small commission if you purchase through these links.

 - Precision and Performance: Rigid C-beam structure,Leadscrew Driven, Y-axis Dual screw drive, Z-Axis Optical Axis Drive delivers more stability than the traditional v-slot drive.
 It's ideal for an endless variety of cutting, drilling, and carving operations on various materials including wood, MDF, plastics, foams, vinyl, and aluminum.

 - Built to suit your needs: The PROVerXL CNC platform is just the beginning, if you are looking for an even larger machine get the upgrade kit available in 2 additional sizes 24”x 24”( 600 x 600mm), and up to 40” x 40” (1000 x 1000mm).
-Equip your machine with an optional Rotary 4th Axis or High Powered Laser Modules with up to 15W of true power output.
+Equip your machine with High Powered Laser Modules with up to 15W of true power output.
 Evolve with your CNC, upgrade as you go, or start big and get to making MORE.

 4. SUNWIN Metal Mini Milling Machine